rabbitmq/rabbitmq-server-boshrelease/README.md

 ### Upgrading

-To update an existing deployment, run `deploy_configuration`
+To update an existing deployment, run `deploy-configuration`

 ## How can I make this BOSH release better?